Skip to main content

 Where to begin with choosing early learning and childcare

 Choosing childcare for your wee one can feel a bit daunting, and you might not know where to begin.
 So, it can be really helpful to visit a few local nurseries, childminders or playgroups, to help get a feel for a place.
 If you want to do this, phone ahead to make an appointment, so they can organise for one of their staff to show you around and answer any questions.
-You'll be able to access your funded hours at nurseries, childminders, or playgroups – or a mix of these!
+You are able to access your funded hours at nurseries, childminders, or playgroups – or a mix of these!

 You might also find useful: